maoberlehner/markus-oberlehner-net/content/blog/replicating-the-twitter-tweet-box-with-vue.md

   </p>
 </div>

-If you want to checkout the example yourself, without having to set up you own Vue.js build environment, you can take a look at [the full code at GitHub](https://github.com/maoberlehner/replicating-the-twitter-tweet-box-with-vue) or play around with a [live demo of the Twitter Tweet Box implemented in Vue.js hosted on Netlify](https://replicating-the-twitter-tweet-box-with-vue.netlify.com).
+If you want to check out the example yourself, without having to set up you own Vue.js build environment, you can take a look at [the full code at GitHub](https://github.com/maoberlehner/replicating-the-twitter-tweet-box-with-vue) or play around with a [live demo of the Twitter Tweet Box implemented in Vue.js hosted on Netlify](https://replicating-the-twitter-tweet-box-with-vue.netlify.com).

 ## Challenges